rrnyquist/ebenezer/_Scripture/ESV/20_Proverbs.md

 The righteous has enough to satisfy his appetite, but the belly of the wicked suffers want. ^1325

 The wisest of women builds her house, but folly with her own hands tears it down. ^1401

-Whoever walks in uprightness fears the Lord, but he who is devious in his ways despises him. ^1402
+Whoever walks in uprightness fears the LORD, but he who is devious in his ways despises him. ^1402

 By the mouth of a fool comes a rod for his back, but the lips of the wise will preserve them. ^1403